aegrumet/simple-gan-img/README.md

 python gan_img.py sweep
 ```

-To run this, you must first train the model and save it to file.
+To run this, you must first train the network.
+This saves the generator model to
+a file that gets loaded before running the sweep.

 With ffmpeg or a similar tool, it's possible to create a movie of the sweep.